- Elevation: 3,173 m (10,410 ft)

 Shelter 2 is still in the forest, but the vegetation has changed here.
 There is less dense tropical greenery, and the branches are draped with the feathery grey lichen known locally as jengot angin, “beard of the wind”, and in English as “old man’s beard”.
 It is also high enough to be seriously cold at night.

-From the False Summit there is a short, steep descent westwards through gnarled, lichen-covered trees to a broad, stony plateau known as the Plataran Valley.
+From the False Summit there is a short, steep descent westwards through gnarled, lichen-covered trees to a broad, stony plateau known as the Pelataran Valley (2,996m).
 This was presumably once the site of a large, ancient crater.
 There is a water-source in a gully here, reportedly reliable year-round.
 The plateau would make a very fine camping spot for those making a two-day assault on Dempo – though be aware that it is around 3000 metres above sea level, with temperatures to match…

 The highest point on the crater rim lies to the right and is easily accessible, though a full circuit of the rim does not appear to be feasible.